Should I Become an Online Travel Agent?

 Licensure is needed to work as a travel agent in some states.
 Some states may refer to this licensure as 'state registration'.
 Requirements for licensure vary greatly from state to state, so travel agents should research the exact requirements, if any, for their state.

-- Become certified.
-Certification is not necessary for online travel agents but may help increase job opportunities and career advancement by showing dedication to the field.
+While certification is not necessary for online travel agents, having an additional certification may help increase job opportunities and career advancement by showing dedication to the field.
 Several professional organizations offer certification for travel agents.
 One example is the Travel Institute, which offers 3 different credentials to choose from: Certified Travel Associate (CTA), Certified Travel Counselor (CTC) or Certified Travel Industry Executive (CTIE).
 Successful completion of a certification workshop is required to secure these designations.
 Another option for certification is the Travel and Tourism Professional (TTP) credential, available from the International Airline Transport Association's Training and Development Institute.
 Three years of experience in the field are required for certification; if the applicant holds a bachelor's degree, the experience requirement is only 2 years.